mdsol-share/crichton/README.md

 `bundle exec rake crichton:lint[all]` Use rake to validate all files in the resource descriptor directory

-To understand all of the details of linting descriptors files, please view the [Lint Markdown page][doc/lint.md]
+To understand all of the details of linting descriptors files, please view the [Lint README Page](doc/lint.md])

 ### Logging
 If you use Rails, then the ```Rails.logger``` should be configured automatically.